 As a parent you can help your baby’s eyes “learn to see” by showing them interesting and varied objects.

 Because babies are attracted to high contrast black and white items at first, buying high contrast baby specific items can capture their little baby eyes interest.

-The below are items or games that I have found to get baby’s attention… and what I most strived for most in life in the beginging: smiles and coo’s.
+The below are items or games that I have found to get baby’s attention… and what I strive for most in life in the beginning: smiles and coo’s.

 Wee Galaxy Art Cards – these come in a few versions.
 I got the original collection – Brooklyn’s favorites are the owl and elephant.

 Manhattan Toy Mobile – this mobile is great for the stroller and car seat and I’ve also attached it to her play gym.
 It’s made of paper so is best for little ones before they get the hang of grabbing.

 Whoozit – this goofy guy has actually lasted the longest – I still give him to Brooklyn in her car seat.
 She now uses him more to munch on, but in the beginning his black and white side would get her attention for ages.

 Shadow puppets – One night at our family’s cottage the sun had set and Brooklyn was still awake.
 Her cousin had been playing with a flash light so I picked it up and asked Chris to make a few shadow puppets.
 B LOVED them!
 Best thing is they are free if you already have a flashlight!

 It is so rewarding to discover items that baby loves.
 I look at every day things like a flashlight so differently now that I’m a mom.